-Greatness doesn't even require logic – Gintoki from Gintama gets a round of applause out of his rousing speech about wetting the bed after drinking too much strawberry milk.
+Greatness doesn't even require logic - Gintoki from Gintama gets a round of applause for his rousing speech about wetting the bed after drinking too much strawberry milk.

 The best parts of Assassination Classroom are the parts where you can see how effective Korosensei is as a teacher.
 After speaking harshly to Karma, an arrogant boy with excellent grades, he explains why he chose to do so.
 His reasoning is sound, and it also shows how much he's thinking about the right teaching method for each child: